YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUREENCRYPTSTART, Database ffff : MUPIP REORG ENCRYPT started by pid pppp at transaction number 0xtttt

-MUPIP Information: Process pppp used MUPIP REORG -ENCRYPT to start or restart an encyption change at transaction number 0xtttt for database file ffff
+MUPIP Information: Process pppp used MUPIP REORG -ENCRYPT to start or restart an encyption change at a transaction number 0xtttt for database file ffff

 Action: None required.